-To power on the Vess A3120 system , press the Power button in the top left corner of the front panel.
+To power on the Vess A3340P, press the Power button in the lower left corner of the front panel (see figure below).
 Observe the LEDs on the front panel to make certain the boot up proceeds smoothly.

-Front panel of Vess A3120
+Front panel of Vess A3340P